-Inclusivity: welcoming those of all race, colour, ancestry, nationality or place of origin, ethnic background, religion, age, sex, gender identity, sexual orientation, martial and family status, source of income, political belief, physical or mental disability, or social disadvantage.
+Inclusivity: welcoming those of all race, colour, ancestry, nationality or place of origin, ethnic background, religion, age, sex, gender identity, sexual orientation, marital and family status, source of income, political belief, physical or mental disability, or social disadvantage.

 Holistic and Systemic Approaches: attending to all dimensions of the human condition, including intellectual, emotional, physical, spiritual, relational and social well-being.

 Respect: Enacting relationships based on reciprocity and a fundamental understanding of dignity, self-determination, and human rights.

 Adherence to: Professional standards, best practices and relevant codes of ethics.